DreamyCecil/Serious-Engine/README.md

 - `WorldEditor` - Serious Editor application for creating in-game levels

 ### Other projects
-- `LWSkaExporter` - Exporter of SKA models in ASCII format for use in LightWave
+- `ECC` - Separate fork of Entity Class Compiler from Serious Engine 1 that is engine-agnostic
 - `GameAgent` - Custom master server emulator written in Python
 - `libogg`, `libvorbis` - Third party libraries for playing OGG-encoded in-game music
+- `LWSkaExporter` - Exporter of SKA models in ASCII format for use in LightWave
+- `SDL3` - Third party library that helps with porting the engine to other platforms
 - `zlib` - Third party static library for working with ZIP archives

 These have been modified to run correctly under the recent versions of Windows.
 (Tested: Win7 x64, Win8 x64, Win8.1 x64, Win10 x64)